Membership & Support of PAVS

 How do we join?

-The membership year runs from 1st January to 31st December and the annual cost is currently £30 If your organisation would like to become a member, please print, and complete the application form and return it to us together with a signed copy of your organisation’s constitution and the completed direct debit instruction (please leave the reference blank).
+The membership year runs from 1st January to 31st December.
+If your organisation would like to become a member, please complete the application form below and email a signed copy of your organisation’s constitution to maudie.hughes@pavs.org.uk.
+Membership of PAVS is free!

 Current Full Members of PAVS are: